 Poverty is a problem in the country of Indonesia but with your support, Compassion is working to change this.
 The Indonesia facts tell a difficult story, but Compassion is bringing hope in the midst of the difficulties.
 Our programs are changing the statistics one child at a time.

 Don't let the hopelessness of poverty overwhelm you.
-You can make a difference to a child in Indonesia today!
+Donate to children in Indonesia!